Thom Yorke: Artistry

+Instruments

 Yorke is a multi-instrumentalist, and plays instruments including guitar, piano, bass and drums.
 He played drums for performances of the 2007 Radiohead song "Bangers and Mash".
 With the Smile, Yorke has used a Fender Mustang bass with a fingerstyle technique.
 Yorke uses electronic instruments such as synthesisers, drum machines and sequencers, and electronic techniques including programming, sampling and looping.
 In 2015, he said: "Really I just enjoy writing words sitting at a piano.
 I tend to lose interest in the drum machine."
 According to Godrich, "Thom will sit down and make some crazy, fractured cheese-grater-on-head mayhem on a computer, but at some point he always gets his guitar out to check he can actually play it."

-Unlike his bandmate Jonny Greenwood, Yorke does not read sheet music; he said: "You can't express the rhythms properly like that.
+Unlike Greenwood, Yorke does not read sheet music.
+He said: "You can't express the rhythms properly like that.
 It's a very ineffective way of doing it, so I've never really bothered picking it up."
-Explaining why he turned down a request to play piano on the song "Mr. Bellamy" on Paul McCartney's album Memory Almost Full (2007), Yorke said: "The piano playing involved two hands doing things separately.
+Explaining why he declined an invitation to play piano on the song "Mr. Bellamy" on Paul McCartney's album Memory Almost Full (2007), Yorke said: "The piano playing involved two hands doing things separately.
 I don't have that skill available.
 I said to him, 'I strum piano, that's it.'"